Cataloochee Valley - North Carolina

 - Joe Kegley

-Wilderness Experience Perspective:
+Wilderness Experience Perspective

-Like all areas in the Smokys, there are areas of solitude and areas of human congestion.
+Like all areas in the Smokys, there are places of solitude and places of human congestion.
+If you want solitude I would suggest one of the hiking trails.

 From personal experience the best time for viewing Wild Turkey is in the morning.
-Deer and Black Bear are only seen occasionally.
+Deer and black bear are seen only occasionally.

-Gear/equipment Suggestions:
+Gear/equipment Suggestions

-- Camping Equipment - Should you wish to camp at the park campground next to Cataloochee Creek.
+• Camping Equipment - should you wish to camp at the park campground next to Cataloochee Creek.

-- Neoprene hunting boots - handy for walking in fields during the early morning dew.
+• Neoprene hunting boots - handy for walking in fields during the early morning dew.

-Location and Points of Interest:
+Location and Points of Interest

 Cataloochee Valley Map (Google interactive map)